rtmigo/mavence/README.md

 ## Minimal configuration

-We still use Gradle as a base as it makes the project compatible.
+We're using Gradle configuration to build a Maven package, but not push it Central.
+Creating in this way seems like a reasonable compromise.

 #### build.gradle.kts